-New: Venture Cooperativism (software)
+Venture Cooperativism (software)

-There is a small group that has been around for a while now that wants to re-work the way software is written funded.
+There is a small group that has been around for a while now that wants to re-work the way software is written and funded.
 Typically, software start-ups scrape by for a while until they get venture capital, then they grow quickly and hope to get bought up by a software giant.
-Very few of them are, and most of the rest fade away.
+Very few of them are, and the rest fade away.
 Our group wants to change that model.

-Additive manufacturing, better known as 3D printing, has been around for years, costs are falling even as quality is rising.
-Perhaps even compelling is the fact that the raw materials can include a large number of things that would end up in the landfill or get recycled — maybe — such as plastic (see Precious Plastic, below), paper, sawdust, glass, ash, scrap metal, and tires.
+Additive manufacturing, better known as 3D printing, has been around for years, and costs are falling even as quality is rising.
+Perhaps even more compelling is the fact that the raw materials can include a large number of things that would end up in the landfill or get recycled — maybe — such as plastic (see Precious Plastic, below), paper, sawdust, glass, ash, scrap metal, and tires.
 3D printers can also use hemp as a raw material.
 A co-op could focus on creating the filaments, providing on-demand printing, or both.

 Fairbnb is a transparent, democratic, and cooperative alternative to Airbnb.

 This is a business-in-a-box, literally.
 Its purpose is to divert plastic from the wastestream, grind it up, melt it down, and make it into something useful.
 What would that be?
 The possibilities are almost endless.
 How about construction materials?
 Furniture?
 Reusable packaging?
 3D printing filament (see above)?